 FREE quick-start guide and start growing some of your own food!

 You can see it happening on the seedling below.
-But even if there are no root buds visible, the tomato plant will send out little roots from that buried stem.
-This makes the plant much more stable in the ground and gives it more opportunities to pull up nutrients.
-Another benefit to planting tomatoes in this manner?
+But even if there are no root buds visible, the fleshy stem of a tomato plant will send out roots if given the chance.

+Once planted, water thoroughly.
 Tomatoes do well with a good deep watering followed by days of no water at all.
 This encourages the roots to work even more deeply into the soil, seeking out moisture.
-You can implement a deep watering technique like a traditional olla or a more modern copycat with a drainage pipe or even a nursery pot buried upright next to plants.
-Instead of watering at the surface, water into the pipe or pot so the water goes straight to the roots of the tomato plant.

 This post was originally published in May, 2011 and has been updated.